MicrosoftDocs/powerquery-docs/powerquery-docs/dealing-with-errors.md

 * **Error message**: The section directly after the reason.
 In the example above, the error message is **The column 'Column' of the table wasn't found**.
 * **Error detail**: The section directly after the **Details:** string.
 In the example above, the error detail is **Column**.

-> [!NOTE]
-> Currently, Power Query Online only provides an error message when step-level errors are found.<!--Does this mean that the error message component (second bullet above) isn't displayed for cell-level errors, or the entire error?
-If the former, can this say "only provides the error message component for step-level errors"?-->

 ### Common step-level errors